MBA+MA in International Relations

 For students enrolled in the Full-Time MBA Program, the Master of Business Administration + MA in International Relations requires a total of 80 credits, including 32 IR credits, 40 Questrom credits, and 8 credits taken in either IR, Questrom, or, by permission, elsewhere in the University.
 For those students who are in the Professional Evening MBA Program, the degree requires 71 credits, consisting of 32 IR credits, 31 Questrom credits, and 8 credits taken in either IR, Questrom, or, by permission, elsewhere in the University.
 In addition to the course requirements listed below, remaining credits should be fulfilled through approved elective courses.

 - Listings of courses that satisfy each of the IR core areas can be found online.
 IR requirements include one course in three of the following four IR core areas of study:

 - Theory & Policy

 - Political Economy

 - Security Studies

 - Full-time students complete the standard 34-credit MBA core curriculum through study in Questrom plus 6 credits of MBA electives.
 Part-time students complete a similar, but distinct, 32-credit MBA core curriculum, and they are not required to complete electives to meet their minimum Questrom enrollment for this dual degree.

-All students pursuing an MA in International Relations & MBA are required to demonstrate graduate-level reading proficiency in a foreign language prior to completion of the degree.
-Language proficiency can be demonstrated through either a language examination or successful completion of a non-credit graduate-level foreign language reading course offered by Boston University.
+All students pursuing an MBA+MA in International Relations are required to demonstrate graduate-level reading proficiency in a foreign language prior to completion of the degree.
+Language proficiency must be demonstrated through a language examination.
 In the case of non-native English speakers who were required to submit a TOEFL score report as part of their application for admission, knowledge of English fulfills this requirement.